 Custom individual keratoconus treatment plans may depend on a number of factors, including:

 Thickness of your cornea and other corneal biometrics

-You may have already been told that surgery or procedure, such as corneal cross-linking (CXL) or corneal implants, is necessary.
+You may have already been told by your eye doctor that hard contact lenses, such as scleral lenses, surgery or procedures, such as corneal cross-linking (CXL) or corneal implants, is necessary.
 However, many keratoconus patients need a combination of treatments to experience the ultimate goal of fully restored vision.

 Intacs (Corneal Implants)